TrySound/patch-layout/README.md

 ##Responsive Media

+- `.embed-responsive` - wrapper.
+By default 16by9
+- `.embed-responsive-4by3` - modificator for `.embed-responsive`
-- `.embed-responsive` - wrapper for iframe, embed, object, video and `.embed-responsive-item`
+- iframe, embed, object, video and `.embed-responsive-item` - child
-- `.embed-responsive-16by9, .embed-responsive-4by3` - modificators for `.embed-responsive`
 - `.img-responsive`

 ##License